-These delicious recipes are the perfect healthy additions to your holiday dinner.
+These healthy, 21 Day Fix Thanksgiving recipes are the perfect secretly nutritious additions to your holiday dinner.

 It's come to my attention that many of you are getting anxious about the holidays approaching.
 My social media feeds are filled with lines like "I don't know how I'm going to make this work." or "I'm so nervous about undoing all of my hard work."
 I hear you.
 And as always, I'm here for you.
 With some good news, in fact 🙂

 So let's talk Thanksgiving.
 It's about to get real.

 First of all, there is this terrible, raging myth that we gain a ton of weight over the holiday season.
 Thankfully, it just isn't true.
 The average American gains ½ to 2 pounds between Thanksgiving and New Years.
 That's it.

 And that's the average American.
 If you're following the 21 Day Fix, you're no average American, amiright?
 Hell no!
 You are a take-no-prisoners, weight lifting, healthy eating, fat-burning machine and there's no way that a handful of fatty meals are gonna take you down!
 Feeling pumped yet?
 You should, because you've completely got this.

 That being said, I know that mentally many of us don't want to feel like we've just completely let go, not to mention the fact that if you've been following the 21 Day Fix for a while, all of that fatty, calorie-laden food makes you feel bad.
 Really bad.
 Sick even.

 You may have experienced this already, I certainly have and it's definitely no fun, so here are a few tips if you're showing up to someone else's dinner table this Thanksgiving.